thesash/camp-sunny-road/site/content/contact/_index.md

 ---
 heading: "Contact Us"
-text: "Follow Sunny Road on Instagram or Facebook and slide into our DMs to request the passcode.
-And please let us know if you have any questions."
+text: "Follow us on Instagram and Facebook and don't hesitate to DM us with any questions!."
 ---